 - Question #3: How Will It Make Me Feel About Myself?
 This focuses on your own emotions and standards of morality.
 An unethical act will erode self-esteem.

-Question #1- decisions that are easier.
+Question #1- these decisions are easier.
 Physical safety is critical to learning.
 Kids and staff don’t focus on learning if they are concerned with their physical safety.
 That is why guns, drugs, etc. have to be addressed and eliminated.
-I will get to emotional safety later.
+I will address emotional safety later.

-Question #2 – decisions are a bit more complex.
+Question #2 – these decisions are a bit more complex.
 Students know more ways to learn than we know how to teach.
 I know we don’t have the resources to accommodate everything for everybody.
 At the same time, we have an obligation, if not a moral responsibility, to effectively help students learn.
-If the staff isn’t in a learning environment, the kids probably are not either.
-Creating a culture of learning is critical as we strive to assure equity, not just equality.
+If the staff isn’t experiencing a learning environment, the kids probably aren’t either.
+Creating a culture of learning is critical as we strive to demonstrate equity, not just equality.
 As I have said before, there are no silver bullets.
 Creating conditions for maximizing learning is not easy nor for the faith of heart.

 Expanding our repertoire of learning strategies, engaging students and staff to solve problems, and being on a track of ongoing learning will continue to stretch our commitment and resources.
 LEARNING IS WORTH IT.
 How else do we think we will solve our problems on the planet.
 I saw a quote recently, ‘there is no planet B.’

 I also think Question #2 brings up the need for both/and thinking versus either/or.
 Either/or, in most cases, is a trap (excluding Question #1 issues).
 Most human problems are both/and.
 Humans are not machines.
 They tend to be messy with multiple interdependent issues.
 Agreeing on common goals and embracing diversity as an energy source for learning will help solve human problems (most of which humans create).